Women are on the Frontlines.

 Water.
-Women worldwide spend a combined total of 200 million hours per day collecting water, which translates to lost opportunities to gain education and employment.
+Women worldwide spend a combined total of 200 million hours per day collecting water, enduring sexual assault and violence and losing opportunities to gain education and employment.

 Climate Change.
+Climate disasters and related political instability present women with life or death challenges.
 Because of poverty and lack of access to resources, women are 14 times more likely than men to die in a climate-related disaster.

 Health.
 Women carry a disproportionate “body burden” of pesticides, pollutants and chemicals in our body fat, and can pass this toxicity on to our children in the womb.

 Safety.
 The Center for Media and Democracy found that regions experiencing severe environmental destruction, like fracking or mining, show significant increases in rape, assaults, and other types violence against women.

 But what happens when these obstacles are removed?
 When women are accessing financial resources, training, leadership opportunities, when they can advocate for their land and their communities with knowledge and support, how does this change the equation?
 When their ideas are prioritized and their voices heard, what is the outcome?

 These are the questions that have motivated WEA’s work since that original meeting of thirty.
 When women who are giving everything to protect our communities are supported, not only do we excel, but we help others to do the same.
 The children benefit, the communities benefit, natural resources and local economies can flourish, and real transformation can take root.